eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPRC_13<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-A Registrar MAY decide that, during the registration process for PID Providers, QEAA Providers, PuB-EAA Provider, or non-qualified EAA Providers, as specified in [Topic 27](./annex-2.02-high-level-requirements-by-topic.md#a2316-topic-27-registration-of-pid-providers-providers-of-qeaas-pub-eaas-and-non-qualified-eaas-and-relying-parties), a Provider of registration certificates associated to the Member State Registrar must create and sign or seal a registration certificate and issue it to the registering party.
-If so, that registration certificate SHALL comply with the requirements in the technical specification mentioned in RPRC_02.
+During the registration process for PID Providers, QEAA Providers, PuB-EAA Provider, or non-qualified EAA Providers, as specified in [Topic 27][topic-27], a Provider of registration certificates associated to the Member State Registrar SHALL create and sign or seal a separate registration certificate for each of the registered Services of the registering entity, and issue it to the registering entity.
+Each registration certificate SHALL comply with the requirements in the technical specification mentioned in RPRC_01.

 </div>
 </div>